OUR PROGRAM

 AUTHENTIC PROJECTS

 Each semester, classes work on at least one major project.
-Usually each year there is one project roughly corresponding to each subject - social studies, science, and art - though all are interdisciplinary and involve multiple skills.
+Usually each year there is one project roughly corresponding to each subject - social studies and science - though all are interdisciplinary and involve multiple skills.
 We try and plan projects with authentic, real-world value whenever possible.
 Some projects we have done in the past include creating a plan and prototype for a treehouse, making a podcast on world religions, producing a Shakespeare play, and creating educational manipulatives for middle school biology classrooms.